-For information on Academic Dishonesty, including definitions, potential sanctions, the discipline process, and procedures for appeal, a student should consult the University of Alberta Code of Student Behaviour as described in Section 30 of the General Faculties Council (GFC) Policy Manual.
-Copies of the Code may be found in the Augustana Faculty Student Handbook, the University of Alberta Calendar, the University of Alberta Secretariat website at www.ualberta. ca/secretariat/appeals.htm or by contacting the University of Alberta Secretariat directly.
+For information on Academic Dishonesty, including definitions, potential sanctions, the discipline process, and procedures for appeal, a student should consult the University of Alberta Code of Student Behaviour.
+Copies of the Code may be found in the Augustana Faculty Student Handbook, Appendix A of the University of Alberta Calendar, the University of Alberta Governance website at www.uofaweb.ualberta.ca/governance/studentappeals.cfm or by contacting University of Alberta Governance directly.